Leka, Crown Prince of Albania: Return to Albania

 Gjoonpalaj's funeral was held two days later, on June 5.
 President Sali Berisha called upon members of the Democratic Party of Albania to attend the funeral.
 Leka also attended, greeting mourners and walking with the coffin bearers.
-The funeral procession proceeded through Skanderberg Square, where the violence had previously broken out two days before.
+The funeral procession proceeded through Skanderbeg Square, where the violence had previously broken out two days before.
 Royalists at the funeral walked through the square, shouting "Down with Communism!"

 After a recount it was announced by the government that the restoration was rejected by approximately two-thirds of those voting.

 Albanian President Sali Berisha expressed his thoughts on the failed referendum in 2011:

 When Leka was later asked if he intended to leave Albania, he replied: "Why?
 It is my country", though he soon left Albania of his own accord on July 12.
 Following that, Leka was tried and sentenced by the Albanian government to three years imprisonment for sedition, in absentia.
 This conviction was later set aside in March 2002, when 72 members of Parliament asked the royal family to return.
 In June 2002, Leka returned to Albania and brought with him 11 cases of automatic weapons, grenades, and hunting arms.
 The authorities quickly seized them, though the weapons were returned to the royal family six years later, after being deemed items of cultural heritage.
 After his 2002 settlement in Albania, he lived out a quiet life with his wife and son.
 His wife died two years later in July 2004.